Ceasons Holdings - Hard Money Lenders logo

 Ceasons Holdings is a Texas-based hard money lending company that has been operating since at least 2011, with claims of over 40 years of lending experience in the state.
 The company positions itself as a direct lender—meaning borrowers work directly with the principals rather than through brokers—and reports having funded 611 deals totaling $218 million deployed.
 The founders, John and David, are identified as the primary contacts and decision-makers.

-Ceasons Holdings offers specialized real estate investment financing products including fix-and-flip loans, new construction financing, land loans, and cash-out refinancing.
+Ceasons Holdings offers listed real estate investment financing products including fix-and-flip loans, new construction financing, land loans, and cash-out refinancing.
 Their target market is real estate investors and developers operating throughout Texas.
 Loan sizes in their recent project portfolio range from $195,000 to $3.125 million.
 The company emphasizes speed of funding, with one borrower testimonial citing a close and fund timeline of less than 2 weeks for a land deal.

 As a hard money lender, Ceasons Holdings operates in a niche segment of commercial real estate finance.
 Borrowers should understand that hard money loans typically carry higher interest rates and points than traditional bank financing, shorter loan terms (often 12-24 months), and are collateral-based rather than credit-score dependent.
 The website does not disclose specific rates, terms, or lending criteria, which is standard for hard money lenders but requires direct inquiry.